 From the arcade, head into the alley behind the north side of the block to meander among the murals on the backs of the buildings.
 Artists created many of them during the city’s inaugural SHINE Mural Festival in 2015.
 (For more information: shineonstpete.com.)
 One of them honors a beloved local artist popularly called Woo, who died in his 600 Block gallery in 2012.
 He was just 43, and he watches over the alley with his iconic dark-framed glasses, goatee and soul patch.
 Walk back through the arcade after you’ve visited Frida, some rambunctious little space aliens, Twiggy and Mr. Sun (a nod to 1940s St. Petersburg marketing campaigns), and start your journey west again.

 The sidewalk becomes crowded here with café tables and skateboarders sharing the walkway.
-You’ll notice a shift in the offerings as you head toward the State Theatre, the former bank that’s been a concert venue for decades.
-There’s Two Fold Bicycle Shop, specializing in funky folding bikes, and the Local Longboard Company and its wall of colorful boards.
-The Lure restaurant is a popular spot for cocktails, small plates and pool and is next door to Brew D Licious, where coffee drinkers sink into cushy chairs and the talk is as thick as the espresso.
+You’ll notice a shift in the offerings as you head toward the Floridian Social Club, the former bank in the Beaux-Arts style that’s been a concert venue for decades, currently under renovation.
+There’s Two Fold Bicycle Shop, specializing in funky folding bikes, and The Lure, a restaurant popular for cocktails, small plates and pool.
+Next door is Brew D Licious, where coffee drinkers sink into cushy chairs and the talk is as thick as the espresso.
 (Or sit outside where water bowls bring relief to thirsty dogs.)